Lucid Dreaming

 These people often complain of feeling engulfed by their lucid dreams, unable to shut their brains down at night.
 They say lucid dreams are tiring.
 So what's going on here?

-Again, this is an under-researched area so we don't have any definitive answers.
-True perma-lucid dreamers are always conscious during their dreams - but why would 100 extra minutes of consciousness make them feel so frazzled?
+This is a truly under-researched area so we don't have any good scientific answers.
+True perma-lucid dreamers are always conscious during their dreams - but why would 100 extra minutes of consciousness at night make them feel so frazzled?
 Is it the sheer larger-than-life lucid dream intensity?
-Possibly, but I can't say I've ever felt negatively overwhelmed by even the most intense lucid dreams.
-So perhaps there is something else going on.
+Possibly, but I can't say I've ever felt negatively overwhelmed by lucidity like that.
+Perhaps there is an underlying sleep disorder to be identified here.